Abstract Factory Pattern Tutorial

 name pattern

-In this section, we are going to apply the abstract factory pattern in modeling a restaurant system which delivers both Chinese and Western meal sets.
+In this section, we will apply the Abstract Factory pattern to model a restaurant system that delivers both Chinese and Western meal sets.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.